 The Basics of Lemon Laws

-Lemon Laws are primarily aimed at vehicles, although some states extend similar protections to other consumer products.
+Lemon Laws are primarily aimed at vehicles, although some states extend similar protections to other consumer products as well.
 The key elements of Lemon Laws include:

 - Qualifying Defects: Lemon Laws typically apply when a vehicle has substantial defects or issues that affect its safety, value, or usability.
 These defects often need to persist after multiple repair attempts within a specific time frame.